omearae/CSE-701-Elizabeth-OMeara/project2ElizabethOMeara/project2ElizabethOMeara.md

 ` double gamma{0.25}; `\
 ` double sigma{0.25}; `

-Next we assign the initial values of each compartment to the first element of its corresponding class vector.
+Next, we assign the initial values of each compartment to the first element of its corresponding class vector.
 A sample is shown below.

 ` susceptible_SIR.assign(1, S_0_SIR); `